 The call of nature grew stronger in recent years.
 Since moving to the Rochester area twenty years ago, Lucienne has been casually inviting close friends and family members to join her on joyful outdoor excursions.
 Part of the magic in these short, fun, easy hikes was that she was able to encourage a more diverse group of people to feel comfortable enjoying the spiritual, emotional and physical benefits of spending time in nature.
 In 2018, Nicholson joined together with a few friends to begin the process of starting a non-profit organization that could serve our community.
 Inclusive Woods and Us was formally created in early 2019.

-Watts is the Director of Finance at Brighton Central School District.
+Dahlia is the Director of Finance at Brighton Central School District.
 She has a Masters in Education Administration from the University at Buffalo.
 Watts is an island girl who loves to share the goodness of nature for our health and happiness.
 She values nature and its ability to reset your mind body and soul when you spend time in it.